prestodb/presto/presto-docs/src/main/sphinx/connectors/kafka.rst

 For key and message, a decoder is used to map data onto columns.
 If no table definition file exists for a table, the ``dummy`` decoder is used.

-The Kafka plugin contains the following decoders:
+The Kafka connector contains the following decoders:

 * ``raw`` - do not convert the row data, use as raw bytes
 * ``csv`` - interpret the value as CSV